WouterWisse/emoji-shopping-list/README.md

 </p>

 ## Summary
 First go at creating a `SwiftUI` application using the `Composable Architecture`.
-Will be a free download on the App Store.
+The full application will be a free download on the App Store and the code will be open source.

 ## Localization
 | Languages    | Supported   |